Many federal employees rest easy knowing they have a disability retirement option in the federal government.

 In either scenario, the Federal Employment Law Firm of Aaron D. Wersing, PLLC, can help.
 Our experienced attorneys specialize in representing federal employees in a wide range of legal matters.

 In addition, we pride ourselves on providing incredible customer service and excellent outcomes.
-We offer free initial consultations, so you have nothing to lose by letting us review your case.
+Reach out to us today.